hipagesgroup/hyperkops/README.md

 The hyperkops architecture is comprised of three main components:

 * Hyperkops Worker: Hyperopt worker
-* Hyperkops Monitor: Identifies and updates hyperopt trials which have ran beyond a timeout limit
+* Hyperkops Monitor: Identifies and updates hyperopt trials which have run beyond a timeout limit
 * MongoDB: MongoDB Instance

 Docker images with these components pre-installed can be found here: